ourfriendselectric/golden-robot-records/_social-family-records/caroline-jones-usa.md

     resize_style: contain
 ---

-18 December, 2018 (Sydney, Australia) | Named as one of the “10 Country Artists You Need to Know” by Rolling Stone in 2017 and one of the “15 Country Artists to Watch in 2018” according to Billboard, rising US country singer-songwriter and multi-instrumentalist, Caroline Jones, has signed a deal with Social Family Records for the Australian and UK release of her acclaimed album, Bare Feet, which she co-produced with Grammy and Academy Award-winning producer, Ric Wake (Mariah Carey, Celine Dion, Whitney Houston, Trisha Yearwood).&nbsp; Caroline is the first international signing for the Aussie indie record label.
+Named as one of the “10 Country Artists You Need to Know” by Rolling Stone in 2017 and one of the “15 Country Artists to Watch in 2018” according to Billboard, rising US country singer-songwriter and multi-instrumentalist, Caroline Jones, has signed a deal with Social Family Records for the Australian and UK release of her acclaimed album, Bare Feet, which she co-produced with Grammy and Academy Award-winning producer, Ric Wake (Mariah Carey, Celine Dion, Whitney Houston, Trisha Yearwood).&nbsp; Caroline is the first international signing for the Aussie indie record label.

 Born in New York City to her American father and Australian mother, Caroline has family in Sydney.
 With the first single slated for release early in 2019, she’s looking forward to heading down here to perform in the near future.